 Although the daily intake requirement given by governments is in the region of 400IU for adults this is based on bone and skeletal health and not for optimal overall health.
 Researchers suggest daily amounts of around 4000IU depending upon personal circumstances.

-So the overall message is yes, you can obtain vitamin D from foods although the sources are limited.
+So the overall message is yes, you can obtain vitamin D from food although the sources are limited.
 The highest levels are found in oily fish.
 Light treated mushrooms can also be an additional source although levels are relatively low.
 Depending upon your personal circumstances such as geographical location and how much time you spend outdoors, it is unlikely that you will obtain sufficient levels from sun exposure alone.
 Including vitamin D foods within your diet as well as considering supplementation can help ensure your levels remain optimal.

 Learn more about vitamin D and how it impacts immunity by watching our webinar ‘Vitamin D and Immunity’.